-In 2012, Woman’s relocated all services to its new hospital, located just six miles from its original site, at 100 Woman’s Way.
-New Woman’s is designed to provide the most innovative care in an environment that welcomes families.
+In 2012, Woman's relocated all services to its 100 Woman’s Way.
+Our campus is designed to provide the most innovative care in an environment that welcomes families.
 Our soothing, healing atmosphere is focused on meeting women’s and infants’ needs.

-Governed by a board of community volunteers, which funds research, community education, and services in order to improve the health of women and infants.
-Joint Commission accredited and a Nursing Magnet hospital, Woman’s signifies excellence and quality patient care.
+Governed by a board of community volunteers, Joint Commission accredited and a Nursing Magnet® hospital, Woman's signifies excellence and quality patient care.

 Today, Woman's ranks 17th in the country in total births, with more than 8,500 deliveries each year.
 Woman's is recognized throughout the country for its innovative programs for women and their families.

 - 225-acres at the corner of Airline Highway and Stumberg, near Pecue Lane in Baton Rouge, Louisiana

 - Five-story hospital building (approximately 497,000 square feet)